Lake Tomahawk Demonstration Area, Oneida County, Wisconsin

 From Wisconsin Route 47 south of Lake Tomahawk, turn east on Lyannis Road.
 A drivable road along an old railroad grade, parallel to a utility line right-of-way, runs north-south the length of the demonstration area.
 Two logging roads (one drivable with high-clearance all-wheel-drive vehicles, and one walkable) lead east through the demonstration area toward the Wisconsin River.
 Multiple logging roads wind through the compartment, giving access to different-aged forest tracts.

-For more information on the Northern Highland-American Legion State Forest, see http://dnr.wi.gov/forestry/StateForests/SF-NH-AL/
+Learn more about the Northern Highland-American Legion State Forest.

 Foresters overseeing management of Forest Compartment 30 work out of the Wisconsin DNR office complex in Woodruff, WI.
 For detailed information contact forester Craig Dalton at craig.dalton@wisconsin.gov.